Blog

 • Hold an open invitation – anyone who wants to come can come

-• Choose your activity – whether it’s enjoying some complimentary coffee and socialize with others or doing a group bike ride
+• Choose your activity – whether it’s enjoying some complimentary coffee and socializing with others or doing a group bike ride

 This tactic works especially well if you are a niche coworking space with a very specific target market.
 You can advertise your event as an opportunity for people in the community to come and network with others with the same interests